Tulle massacre: Selection

 In accordance with the agreement with Kowatsch that authorized the release of those essential to the resumption of normal activity in the city, French officials went to the arms factory to negotiate who among those rounded up would be counted among these.
-"It was soon noticed that the mayor (Colonel Bouty) was accompanied by several people, department heads, the director of industrial energy, the stationmaster, and other staff with their large gold caps, the school inspector—among us—but these gentlemen stood up there on the road with the German officers... it smelled of collaboration. " The representatives of the French government obtained the release of 3500 of the 5000 men and young people.
+"It was soon noticed that the mayor (Colonel Bouty) was accompanied by several people, department heads, the director of industrial energy, the stationmaster, and other staff with their large gold caps, the school inspector—among us—but these gentlemen stood up there on the road with the German officers... it smelled of collaboration."
+The representatives of the French government obtained the release of 3,500 of the 5,000 men and young people.
 Among them, employees of the State and of the prefecture, of the mayor's office, of the Post, Telegraph, and Telephone company, of the gas company, of the water company, financiers and holiday camp workers, electricians, foremen and supervisors of the factory in La Marque and of the weapons factory, bakers, grocers, gardeners, and doctors... but neither dentists nor teachers.
-"This first part of the selection of the hostages had been designed by the SS to undermine local authority; when questioned in 1962 General Heinz Lammerding said that the mayor pointed out the Resistance fighters. " Among those tortured there were certainly some members of the Resistance, including Pierre Souletie and his brother-in-law, Lucien Ganne.
+"This first part of the selection of the hostages had been designed by the SS to undermine local authority; when questioned in 1962 Lammerding said that the mayor pointed out the Resistance fighters."
+Among those tortured there were certainly some members of the Resistance, including Pierre Souletie and his brother-in-law, Lucien Ganne.

 After the intervention of the French authorities, a second selection of the hostages was made, this time by the Germans themselves.
 The main person responsible for this second selection was the spokesman of the SD unit, Walter Schmald, who had survived the fighting of the previous two days.
 Though Schmald without a doubt did not act alone and was likely assisted in this selection by other members of the SD units stationed in Limoges, his presence and his actions struck all the witnesses, for whom Schmald was emblematic of the victim selection process.
-Alongside Schmald, known as "the hunchback" or "the Jackal", was Paula Geissler, spokesperson for the German Wehrmacht attached to the director of the arms factory, nicknamed "the bitch", who was also involved in sorting and release of sixteen or seventeen hostages, engineers from the factory or men that she knew, such as the son of the pharmacist.
+Alongside Schmald, known as "the hunchback" or "the Jackal", was Paula Geissler, spokesperson for the Wehrmacht attached to the director of the arms factory, nicknamed "the bitch", who was also involved in sorting and release of sixteen or seventeen hostages, engineers from the factory or men that she knew, such as the son of the pharmacist.